 Formula-fed babies, on the other hand, may have up to three or four bowel movements in a day, or have a bowel movement every few days.

-Still, normal bowel movement patterns in healthy babies vary widely and greatly affected by type of milk, whether solids have been introduced, and what specific foods are being consumed.
+Still, normal bowel movement patterns in healthy babies vary widely and are greatly affected by type of milk, whether solids have been introduced, and what specific foods are being consumed.

 Understanding the possible signs of constipation can help you detect a potential issue before it becomes a big problem